tkenning/dev.na.bambora.com/source/docs/guides/android_pay/index.md

 Your app will receive a payment token once the payment request has been successfully authorised.
 You then need to send the payment token to your server, and then from there send it to the Bambora Payments API.

-**Note:** You can view additional source code examples for a demo Android client & payment server that implements sending a payment token to the Bambora Payments API here: [Merchant API Demo on Github](https://github.com/bambora/na-merchant-api-demo).
+**Note:** You can view additional source code examples for a demo Android client & payment server that implements sending a payment token to the Bambora Payments API here: [Payments API Demo on Github](https://github.com/bambora/na-payments-api-demo).